Holy Basil | Sacred Basil | Tulsi | Tulasi

 Holy Basil is Non-GMO and Vegan.

 Because holy basil is an Ayurvedic Rasayana herb, we consider dosing to follow hormetic principles similar to herbal adaptogens (see Neurohacker Dosing Principles ).
 Herbal adaptogens tend to have a hormetic zone (or range) where there’s a favorable biological response.
 It’s important to be in this zone; it’s just as important not to be above it.
-For herbs that are adaptogens, especially when they will be used for extended periods of time, we think it’s important to identify the lowest dose that can produce many of the desired responses.
-Different doses of holy basil have been used in human studies.
-Functional benefits have occurred at low doses (~300mg) and at doses four-fold higher (1200mg).
+For herbs that are adaptogens, especially when they will be used for extended periods of time, we think it’s important to identify the lowest amount that can produce many of the desired responses.
+Different amounts of holy basil have been used in human studies.
+Functional benefits have occurred at low amounts (~300mg) and at amounts four-fold higher (1200mg).
 Considered collectively, human studies suggest holy basil dosing may be somewhat akin to the Pareto Principle (i.e., 80-20 rule), where 80%+ of the benefits happen at 20% of the dose.
-Our goal with holy basil, as with all ingredient choices, is to select the appropriate dose keeping in mind both the ingredient and the other ingredients being used in a formulation.
+Our goal with holy basil, as with all ingredient choices, is to select the appropriate serving keeping in mind both the ingredient and the other ingredients being used in a formulation.
 In other words, if we are also supplying other adaptogen extracts, we are likely to use less holy basil than if the only herbal adaptogen we were using was holy basil.*

 Supports healthy mood and stress responses*